rki-mf1/ont-methylation/README.md

 However, it is not yet clear if duplex basecalling offers significant benefits for downstream analysis, as modification calls are still made on only one DNA strand.

 #### Basecalling with LARRI
-Alternatively, LARRI, another pipeline we developed, supports basecalling and assembly directly from pod5 files.
+Alternatively, [**LARRI**](https://github.com/rki-mf1/LARRI), another pipeline we developed, supports basecalling and assembly directly from pod5 files.
 It is possible to run the pipeline to simply basecall the pod5, also calling for methylation:

 ```bash
 nextflow run rki-mf1/LARRI -r 0.0.1 --pod5 'file.pod5' --basecalling --modifications